 Eat what you enjoy.
 Don’t feel you have to follow fashion.
 Food is supposed to be a pleasure not a guilt trip.

-Disclosure: This interview was facilitated by Carmen Lerm from West Coast Way.
+Disclosure: This interview with Jane Wallace was facilitated by Carmen Lerm from West Coast Way.
 This post is in line with my blogging policy.

 What I blogged October 28: